-Maria uses a supportive and caring approach, drawing on a variety of evidence-based therapies including Cognitive Behaviour Therapy, Motivational Interviewing, Solution Focused Therapy, Behavioural Family Therapy, Acceptance and Commitment Therapy and Mindfulness techniques.
+Maria uses a supportive and caring approach, drawing on a variety of evidence-based therapies including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), mindfulness techniques, Motivational Interviewing (MI), and Solution Focused Therapy (SFT).

-Maria has experience assisting adults to address a variety of difficulties including anxiety, depression, interpersonal difficulties (e.g. communication, relationship breakdown), grief/loss, and self-esteem.
+Maria has experience assisting adolescents and adults to address a variety of difficulties including anxiety, depression, interpersonal difficulties (e.g. communication, relationship breakdown), grief/loss, and low self-esteem.

 Aanchal Sood - Psychologist